• Skip to primary navigation

 Preheat the pizzelle iron.
 Depending on your model, this usually takes just a few minutes.

 Your model will also dictate whether or not you need to use cooking spray.
-As you can see, my pizzelle iron has a non-stick coating, so I usually do not use it.
+As you can see, my pizzelle iron has a non-stick coating, so I do not use any.

 Once your pizzelle iron is hot, drop about one tablespoon of dough in the middle of each plate.
 Lower the upper heated element and press.
 You may notice some steam escaping from the sides of your pizzelle maker, this is normal.
 It’s also normal to hear a sizzling sound.
 When both subside, your cookies are done.